fedluc/qupled/docs/qupled.rst

 Communication between Python and C++ is handled via `python::boost <https://www.boost.org/doc/libs/1_80_0/libs/python/doc/html/index.html>`_.
-The following sections illustrate the classes used to solve classical and quantum schemes and the classes used to handle the inputs
+The following sections illustrate the classes used to solve classical and quantum schemes and the classes used to handle the inputs and outputs

 Classic schemes
 ---------------